sandybhaskar23/AICORE/Airbnb/README.md

             GradientBoostingRegressor ,
             DecisionTreeRegressor

-Each model has relevant parmetes applied to them because not all models have the same naming conventions
+Each model has relevant parameters applied to them because not all models have the same naming conventions

 The software stores the modelled data in to appropriately named model folder and parameters settings.
 The best model is then selected and then reported back.